TheThingsNetwork/docs/_content/gateways/registration.md

 > After registering the gateway, select **Settings** from the top right menu on the Gateway screen so set the gateway description, location altitude, privacy settings and other information.

 ### Configure gateway with TTN Packet Forwarder

-You then configure the gateway with the ID and Key from the registration.
-This allows you to manage most of the gateway's configuration from the Console.
+Make sure your gateway runs [The Things Network Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/master) before you continue.
+Then configure it with the ID and Key from the registration on the console.
+This allows you to manage most of the gateway's configuration from the Console, without having to log on to the gateway.

 > If your gateway does not have a GPS module we advise you not to configure a manual location in the gateway.
 Do this in the Console instead so that you can change it without accessing the gateway.